 - Dec 18- Cultural Complex, Sector; Cultural Complex:

 Walking tour of Sector 22, Exploring the Everyday Architecture -Work of Fry, Drew , Jeanneret

 - Dec 19- Capitol Complex Tour- Unesco World Heritage Site

-Walking tour City Centre-Town hall, State Library, Neelam Piazza – Return by Evening (Train/Coach) around 9 PM at T3 Airport (International Airport)New Delhi.
+Walking tour City Centre-Town hall, State Library, Neelam Piazza – Return by Evening (Drive By Coach) around 9 PM at T3 Airport (International Airport)New Delhi.